photopea/CDR-specification/README.md

     LIST   *      cmpr
     sumi   60

-The main data is in the fifth chunk.
+The main data is in the second "LIST cmpr" chunk.
 The content of important chunk types is described below.

+## vrsn
+Contains a **version** (below as **V**) of the file

+    Size  Type    Value
+    2     uint2   Version of the file

 ## DISP
 Contains a raster image: a thumbnail of the CDR file.